 There are very minimal barriers to accessing a vaccine.
 The federal government is covering the cost of vaccine, making it no-cost for those with or without insurance.

 How long does it take to get a vaccine?

 Wait times will depend on how quickly we are able to serve people on any given day.
 You should allow for 1.5 hours in your schedule to go through the fairgrounds vaccine clinic although most people will complete the process in less time than this.

 We ask that only those who have an appointment enter the clinic.However, people are welcome to bring one adult with them inside the building if they need assistance.

-I've heard that Skagit Public Health gives out left over doses at the end of the day on a first come, first served basis.
+I've heard that Skagit Public Health gives out unclaimed doses at the end of the day on a first come, first served basis.
 Is this true?
 Can I show up and wait to see if any are available at the end of the day?

 What will I need to bring with me?

 For those receiving their second dose, please bring your Vaccine Card with you.
 This card will be given out when individuals receive their first dose, and will have your name, date of first dosage, and vaccine type given.

 You will not need your insurance card to access an appointment at the Skagit County Fairgrounds Clinic.
 Vaccines are provided free of cost to all insured and uninsured individuals.

 How many vaccines can be administered each day at this location?